TomasTomecek/openalt-2014-cli/autojump/README.md

 autojump
 ========

-[autojump](https://github.com/joelthelion/autojump) is a tool for quick navigating of your filesystem.
+[autojump](https://github.com/joelthelion/autojump) is a tool for quick navigation through your filesystem.

 ## How does it work

-It maintains database of your entries, in which directory you usually go.
+It maintains a database of your entries, in which directory you usually go.
 These entries are sorted by priority:

 ```bash
 $ autojump --stat